-We have previously discussed trying to build up a lower income spouse’s personal investment account as a strategy for intermediate-term income splitting.
+We have previously discussed trying to build up a lower income spouse’s personal investment account as one of many strategies for income splitting.
 Intermediate-term income splitting may be useful if you require savings beyond what can be accommodated by your RRSPs, TFSAs, and Corporate accounts.
 That investment overflow necessitates a “cash” or “taxable” investment account as part of your plan.

 To make a taxable or cash account tax efficient: